2025 Spišská Stará Ves school stabbing

 On 16 January 2025, a stabbing took place at a high school in Spišská Stará Ves, a small town in Slovakia near the border with Poland.
-A 18-year-old student fatally stabbed a teacher and a fellow student, with one other person injured.
+An 18-year-old student fatally stabbed a teacher and a fellow student, with one other person injured.
 The culprit was arrested after the stabbing.

 Background

 School attacks are rare in Slovakia.
-In 2020 a 22-year old student killed the deputy principal of his former high school and injured five other people and, in 2022, a student injured a classmate by attacking her with a knife at a high school in Nováky.
-International media also noted that the attack came just several months after attempted assassination of the prime minister Robert Fico.
+In 2020 a 22-year-old student killed the deputy principal of his former high school and injured five other people and, in 2022, a student injured a classmate by attacking her with a knife at a high school in Nováky.
+International media also noted that the attack came just several months after the attempted assassination of the prime minister Robert Fico.

 Stabbing

 The stabbing took place at a gymnasium on Štúrová street in Spišská Stará Ves on 16 January 2025.
 At about 12:40 p.m.
 Samuel Straško, an 18-year-old student of the school who studied individually due to a history of violence and harassment against other students, came to the office of the assistant principal Mária Semančíková, where he was due to take an exam.
 The student, who was dressed all in black and wearing a black ski mask, used a tactical knife to stab the assistant principal to death.
 Afterwards, he continued to the classroom, where he had attended classes before being assigned individual study plan and attacked an 18-year-old female student.
 Another student came to the defense of the victim but was injured by Staško, who later chased down and killed his original target.

 After the stabbing, the perpetrator fled the scene.
 The police warned the locals about an armed man being on the loose in town and cautioned residents not to approach him.
 He was arrested about an hour after the stabbing in a forest near the nearby village of Matiašovce.